Top 6 attractions that are free with the London City Pass

 Where can I get a London Pass?

 Buy your London Pass including travelcard online.
 Decide in advance whether you want to order your Tourist Card directly to your home or pick it up on site.
-Where you can pick up the discount passes?
+Where to pick up the discount passes?
 There are several options for this.
 Waterloo Station, Victoria Station or directly at Gatwick Airport or directly on Charing Cross Road in Leicester Square.
 Please note the respective opening hours for your corresponding offer.